daksh2k/zippyshare-dl/README.md

 py linkdl.py D:\College\Projects\zippyshare-dl\abc.txt
 py linkdl.py #if no argument is passed, the program will ask for the path before opening the browser
 ```
-It uses selenium package to open links in a browser and find the download button using xpath on Zippyshare.\
+It uses Selenium package to open links in a browser and find the download button using xpath on Zippyshare.\
 It also works on other sites just change the location in the line where download button is situated.\
 You can find any element by id,tag,class,path etc.\
 For more info visit official [Selenium documentation](https://selenium-python.readthedocs.io/locating-elements.html)